frogfishio/ratatouille/README.md

 - Signature: `extend((envelope) => void, alsoPrint?: boolean)`
 - Envelope: `{ ts, seq, topic, meta, args, env }` (what JSON mode would emit)
 - Non-blocking: handlers run on a timer/microtask to keep the hot path fast.
-- Gating: extensions run only when the topic would print (i.e., filter matches and print gate allows).
+- Gating: handlers represent sinks.
+They run whenever the topic is enabled by filters, independent of local printing.

 Behavior rules:
-- No extensions attached → normal printing (if enabled).
+- No sinks attached → normal printing (subject to filters and print gate).
-- At least one extension attached with `alsoPrint=false` (default) → printing is suppressed; only your handlers run.
+- If any sink is attached with `alsoPrint=false` (default) → printing is suppressed; only sinks run.
-- If any extension sets `alsoPrint=true` → both printing happens and all handlers run.
+- If any sink sets `alsoPrint=true` → sinks run and local printing also happens (subject to the print gate).

 Why this design?
 - Lets you “take over” output and route it elsewhere (e.g., log4js, winston, analytics) without double-printing.